GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 This manual offers a quick overview of commonly used Banshee functionality, in order to give you a better idea of how Banshee works.
 For a fully working example check out the `ExampleProject` project available with the source code.

 # Starting an application
-Banshee is started through the @ref BansheeEngine::Application "Application" interface.
+Banshee is started through the @ref bs::Application "Application" interface.
 To start the engine you need to provide it with a description of the primary render window and choose which modules to load.
 Since Banshee is a plugin based engine you have a selection between multiple modules for each system like render API or physics, and a set of completely optional plugins (like importers for various file formats).

-After the application is started by calling @ref BansheeEngine::Application::startUp "Application::startUp", you can set up your custom code in the form of @ref BansheeEngine::Component "components" (see later).
-After that you can run the main loop with @ref BansheeEngine::Application::runMainLoop "Application::runMainLoop" which will execute your code and actually get everything in motion.
+After the application is started by calling @ref bs::Application::startUp "Application::startUp", you can set up your custom code in the form of @ref bs::Component "components" (see later).
+After that you can run the main loop with @ref bs::Application::runMainLoop "Application::runMainLoop" which will execute your code and actually get everything in motion.

-Once the main loop terminates use @ref BansheeEngine::Application::shutDown "Application::shutDown" to clean everything up.
+Once the main loop terminates use @ref bs::Application::shutDown "Application::shutDown" to clean everything up.

 ~~~~~~~~~~~~~{.cpp}
 // Descriptor used for initializing the engine